awused/aw-man/README.md

 `F` | Toggle fullscreen mode.
 `U` | Toggle upscaling.
 `M` | Toggle manga mode, enabling continuous scrolling through chapters in the same directory.
+`Space` | Pause or play the current animation or video.
 `J` | Jump to a specific page, either in absolute or relative (+/-) terms.
 `Q/Esc` | Quit.
 `Alt+F` | Display images at their full size, scrolling if necessary.